 The design of the new banknotes at a glance

-In the ninth banknote series the Swiss National Bank is breaking new ground on the design front – it is moving away from the depiction of well-known personalities altogether.
+With the ninth banknote series the Swiss National Bank broke new ground on the design front – moving away from the depiction of well-known personalities.
 Each note in the new series depicts a typically Swiss characteristic, which is then illustrated graphically using a key motif.
 Each characteristic is communicated via an action, a Swiss location and various graphic elements.
 The inspiration behind the new banknote series is ‘The many facets of Switzerland’.

 The wind carries forth the seed of the dandelion, which is held playfully in the hand.